rejuvyesh/homepage/clippings.md

+### Thinking, Fast and Slow

+> A lottery ticket is the ultimate example of the possibility effect.
+> Without a ticket you cannot win, with a ticket you have a chance, and
+> whether the chance is tiny or merely small matters little.
+Of course,
+> what people acquire with a ticket is more than a chance to win; it is
+> the right to dream pleasantly of winning.

+ --- Kahneman, Daniel

+### Thinking, Fast and Slow

+> To appreciate the asymmetry between the possibility effect and the
+> certainty effect, imagine first that you have a 1% chance to win \$1
+> million.
+You will know the outcome tomorrow.
+Now, imagine that you are
+> almost certain to win \$1 million, but there is a 1% chance that you
+> will not.
+Again, you will learn the outcome tomorrow.
+The anxiety of
+> the second situation appears to be more salient than the hope in the
+> first.
+The certainty effect is also more striking than the possibility
+> effect if the outcome is a surgical disaster rather than a financial
+> gain.
+Compare the intensity with which you focus on the faint sliver
+> of hope in an operation that is almost certain to be fatal, compared
+> to the fear of a 1% risk.

+ --- Kahneman, Daniel

+### The Age of Spiritual Machines: When Computers Exceed Human Intelligence

+> “YOU CAN’T SAY THAT CIVILIZATION DON’T ADVANCE, FOR IN EVERY WAR THEY
+> KILL YOU IN A NEW WAY.”

+ --- Ray Kurzweil

 ### Amusing Ourselves to Death: Public Discourse in the Age of Show Business

 > Although I believe the computer to be a vastly overrated technology,